 I qualified with a B. Eng (Hons) degree in Chemical and Process Engineering from UCC which I have found to be invaluable to me in my work.
 While working here I also developed a keen interest in the business aspect of dealing with clients and BioPharma Engineering have been very supportive in furthering my education.
-They have even sponsored me to complete my MBA at UCC which I am currently in the process of studying for.
+They have even sponsored me to complete my MBA at UCC which I recently completed.

 Can you tell us about your previous work experience?